muleyo/VideoAdBlockForTwitch/README.md

 - ~~Migrating to Manifest v3 (Chrome)~~ ✔
 - Publishing to the Chrome Webstore - 🕐 currently in review
 - Publishing to the Edge Webstore - 🕐 currently in review
+- Publishing to the Firefox Webstore - 🕐 currently in review

 # Credits
 - [@saucettv](https://github.com/saucettv) (original Author)